deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “Hey, Mom.”

 She blinked and turned.
-She’d never had kids of her own, but the group of orphans she’d adopted after the Last World War counted. “...You guys waited for me this whole time?”
+She’d never had kids of her own, but the group of orphans she’d adopted after the Last World War counted. “…You guys waited for me this whole time?”

 “Of course we did!”
 Treasure hopped up from where she’d been sitting cross-legged on the wall, and gave her a hug.
 “Is she…?”